A Fundamental Inequality Governing the Rate Coding Response of Sensory Neurons: Implications for mechanisms of sensory transduction

 where the dot signifies a time derivative.
 Combining the two differential equations we obtain

 where $\alpha, \beta, \gamma, \delta$ are constants obtained from parameters of the model.
 The general solution of this equation is

-with the constants to be determined from the system parameters of the original equations. $c_I$ is then taken to be proportional to firing rate.
+$c_I$ is then taken to be proportional to firing rate.
 This equation allows adaptation to be modelled as a sum of two exponentials with different time constants.
 The constants $C_1, C_2, C_3$, are fitted parametrically to adaptation data at different intensities \cite{westerman1984rapid,westerman1988diffusion}.
 For the ZBC model, the parameterization is more complicated but the idea remains the same \cite{zhang2001phenomenological,heinz2001auditory}.

 The second example is a ``universal'' phenomenological model based on the idea that mechanisms of adaptation can be reduced to a single current gated by another variable obeying a first order differential equation \cite{benda2003universal}.
-This model has been applied to auditory neurons \cite{hildebrandt2009origin}.
 The equations governing the firing frequency are given by

 where $f$ is the firing rate, $A$ the gating variable and $f_0$ a function of $I-A$.
-If $f_0$ is a linear function of its arguments then $f$ can be solved for constant $I$ to be
+If $f_0$ is a linear function of its argument then $f$ can be solved for constant $I$ to be

 Use of this equation requires empirical determination of both the peak growth curve $f_0$ and the steady-state growth curve $f_\infty$ as a function of stimulus intensity.
 Both are fitted to the equation